apache/paimon/docs/content/concepts/primary-key-table.md

 Changelog table is the default table type when creating a table.
 Users can insert, update or delete records in the table.

-Primary keys are a set of columns that are unique for each record.
-Paimon imposes an ordering of data, which means the system will sort the primary key within each bucket.
-Using this feature, users can achieve high performance by adding filter conditions on the primary key.
+Primary keys consist of a set of columns that contain unique values for each record.
+Paimon enforces data ordering by sorting the primary key within each bucket, allowing users to achieve high performance by applying filtering conditions on the primary key.

 By [defining primary keys]({{< ref "how-to/creating-tables#tables-with-primary-keys" >}}) on a changelog table, users can access the following features.